Classical Dirac particle I: The center of mass and the spins of the particle

 \subsection{Dynamical equation in the center of mass frame}

-The center of mass frame is defined as that frame where ${\bi P}=0$ and ${\bi q}=0$, and thus the velocity ${\bi v}=0$.
+The center of mass frame is defined as that frame where ${\bi P}=0$ and ${\bi q}=0$, and the CM is at rest ${\bi v}=0$, and located at the origin.
 From (\ref{eq:spinDyn}) we see that ${\bi S}$ is a constant vector in this frame.
 The equation (\ref{eq:espinS}) written in the center of mass frame looks

 It represents the dynamical equation of the point ${\bi r}$ of the free particle in the center of mass frame.
-If we take the time derivative of this expression we get ${\bi r}\times{\bi a}=0$ and the vector ${\bi r}$ is collinear with the acceleration ${\bi a}$.
-The acceleration is orthogonal to the velocity ${\bi u}$ and thus ${\bi r}\cdot{\bi u}=0$, $r$ is constant and the motion of point ${\bi r}$ describes a circle of radius $R_0$ at the speed $c$, orthogonal to the constant spin direction.
+If we take the time derivative of this expression we get ${\bi r}\times{\bi a}=0$ and, the vector ${\bi r}$ is collinear with the acceleration ${\bi a}$.
+The acceleration is orthogonal to the velocity ${\bi u}$ and thus ${\bi r}\cdot{\bi u}=d(r^2/2)/dt=0$, $r$ is constant and the motion of point ${\bi r}$ describes a circle of radius $R_0$ at the speed $c$, orthogonal to the constant spin direction.
 The solution of this equation is depicted in the figure {\bf\ref{fig1:elecCM}}.
 We have also depicted de angular velocity $\bomega_0$ of the comoving frame attached to the point ${\bi r}$.
 The spin ${\bi S}$ and the angular velocity in this frame $\bomega_0$, have opposite directions.
 The constant parameter $S=mcR_0$.